20 June 1210: King John of England landed at Crook, near Waterford on this day.

 Annals of Loch Cé 1210 AD

-Sailing from south Wales, King John landed at Crook, near Waterford, on 20 June 1210.
-He was to remain in Ireland throughout the rest of the summer.
+Sailing from south Wales he was to remain in Ireland throughout the rest of the summer.

-His mission in Ireland was not to subdue the Irish Kings who still held power over large swathes of the Country, but instead to bring to heel the more powerful of the Anglo-Norman Lords who defied him.
+His mission in Ireland was not so much to subdue the Irish Kings who still held power over large swathes of the Country, but instead to bring to heel the more powerful of the Anglo-Norman Lords who defied him.
 King John was a most unpopular Monarch in England and faced constant trouble with his Lords and Barons who resented his attempts to rule them.
-A ruthless and devious man he probably rightly trusted very few of his councillors who advised him.
+A ruthless and devious man he - probably with good reason- trusted very few of his councillors who advised him.

 The main objects of his attention were the De Lacy family, specifically Walter Earl of Meath and Hugh the Earl of Ulster.
 He believed they could act as a power base for malcontents back in England.
 Indeed they had backed the struggle of the once powerful Marcher Lord William de Braose against the King.
 It was to crush this family and punish the De Lacy's for their lack of loyalty that drove him to take a well armed military force to Ireland.